xicelord/mangadex-api/readme.md

 ```

 ### /api/v1/chapters/:origin/:id?lang_ids=&adult=&limit=&offset=
-`origin` is to be replaced by the resource you want to access (group, manga).
+`origin` is to be replaced by the resource you want to access (group, user, manga, frontpage).
 `id` is to be replaced by the id of the resource you want to access.
+If you you want to access the frontpage set it to a valid number or omit `/:id` altogether
 `lang_ids` (optional) -> List of the language-ids you want (example: 1,2,3)
 `adult` (optional, default: 0) -> Show chapters of adult-mangas (1 = show)
 `limit` (optional, default: 100) -> Maximum amount of chapters (example: 25)